- a Lifetime Achievement Award (must be an EAPL member),

 We would like to thank all applicants.
 A special congratulations goes to Sanne Houben (Maastricht University, on the left) and Alejandra de la Fuente Vilar (Maastricht University, on the right) as runners-up.
 Great work!

-Dear members: We want to inform you that in 2020 and 2021 we will not organize an award round since our conference was postponed due to COVID19.
-See you all in 2022 in Cluj-Naposta (ROM)!
+Dear members: We want to inform you that in 2020 we did not organize an award round since our conference was postponed due to COVID19.

 General Nomination Rules